KennedySovine/CI411_Games_Programming/README.md

 ## Assessment 1
 Assessment 1 was rather simple as a start to the programming fundamentals.
 Throughout the year, we were assigned workshop tasks to work on during our labs.
 After each workshop was done, we were instructed to create a workshop log showing our code snippets, reflections on our reading, and detailing any further work we did.

-For the assessment, we were tasked with compiling all of the logs into one [Word](/Semester%201/CI411_ASSESSMENT1.docx) document for submission.
+For the assessment, we were tasked with compiling all of the logs into one Word document for submission.
+The PDF can be found [here](/Semester%201/CI411_ASSESSMENT1.pdf)
 ## Assessment 2
 Assessment 2 was much different than the first.
 Instead of learning more about programming, we were tasked with using what we learned and creating a 2D FPS game using the SDL library and coding with C++, which is what we learned in the first semester.